-- 33. Definition of soft commissions.
+- 32. Definition of hard commissions.
+A hard commission is a fee-sharing agreement between a fund's operator and a broker in which the broker agrees to split with the operator the transaction fees paid by the fund to the broker for processing transactions for the fund. - 33.
+Definition of soft commissions.
 Soft commissions (or soft dollar benefits) correspond to any economic benefit, other than clearing and execution services, that a fund operator receives in connection with the fund's payment of commissions on transactions that involve the fund's portfolio securities.
 Soft commissions are typically obtained from, or through, the executing broker. - 34.
-The fiduciary duty of a management company towards investors is a general principle which requires that management companies cannot benefit from their position in connection with the placement and execution of fund portfolio transactions at the expense of investors.
+The fiduciary duty of a Fund operator towards investors is a general principle which requires that a Fund operator cannot benefit from its position in connection with the placement and execution of fund portfolio transactions at the expense of investors.